In this article

 Coverdell ESA plans are another, less popular option.
 As with 529 plans, contributions grow tax-free.
 Coverdell plans have the advantage of including a broader range of K-12 expenses, like uniforms or room and board at a private school, whereas 529 college savings plans only cover K-12 tuition.

-That said, Coverdell plans only allow a maximum $2,000 annual contribution per child and you can’t use this sort of plan once you hit certain income limits (your contributions will start being limited once you make $95,000 as an individual or $190,000 as a couple, as of 2018).
+That said, Coverdell plans only allow a maximum $2,000 annual contribution per child and you can’t use this sort of plan once you hit certain income limits.
+If you file taxes as an individual, your contributions face limits when your modified adjusted gross income reaches $95,000, or $190,000 for married couples filing jointly.
 As a result, they aren’t the best answer for many families.

 What you can do today: Simply decide what type of account is right for you.
 That’s it.